 When is a DUI a Felony in California?

-In California, most drunk driving offenses are charged as misdemeanors, but there are three distinct circumstances where the offense can be charged as a felony:
+In California, most drunk driving offenses are charged as misdemeanors, but there are three distinct circumstances that can make a DUI a felony:

-- While driving drunk, you violated a traffic law or drove in a negligent manner, and in doing so, you injured or killed another person.
+- While under the influence of drugs or alcohol, you violated a traffic law or drove in a negligent manner, and in doing so, you injured or killed another person.

-- You have three DUIs on your record from within the last ten years.
+- You have three or more prior DUIs on your record from within the last ten years.

-- You received a felony drunk driving conviction within the last ten years.
+- You previously received a felony DUI conviction within the previous ten year period.

 In any of these situations, the offense may still be charged as a misdemeanor at the discretion of the prosecutor.
-With the help of a skilled Vista DUI lawyer, you may be able to negotiate a plea bargain that will allow for you to be charged with a less serious misdemeanor accusation.
+With the help of a skilled felony DUI attorney in San Diego, you may be able to negotiate a plea bargain that will allow for you to be charged with a less serious misdemeanor accusation.

-When it comes to an injury or death related to a drunk driving incident, the prosecution must be able to prove that you were intoxicated above the legal drinking limit, that you either drove recklessly or broke a traffic law, and that another person was injured or killed as a result.
+When it comes to an injury or death related to a drunk driving case, the prosecution must be able to prove that you were 1) intoxicated above the legal drinking limit, 2) that you either drove recklessly or broke a traffic law, and 3) that another person was injured or killed as a result.
 If they cannot prove any one of these factors, they must charge the offense as a misdemeanor.
-Occasionally when this occurs, your Vista drunk driving lawyer may be able to have the charges dropped completely.
+Occasionally when this occurs, your criminal defense lawyer may be able to have the charges dropped completely.